pqnelson/pqnelson.github.com/_posts/2014-03-28-jvm-toy-model-i.md

 ### Structure of an "Instruction"

-The Java Virtual Machine "interprets" its own bytecode, which is remniscent of assembly.
+The Java Virtual Machine "interprets" its own bytecode, which is reminiscent of assembly.
 I should be careful and note the term "interpret" is used poetically, not literally: the JVM actually compiles the bytecode to native code.
 Well, it's complicated, but lets not get tied up with these irrelevant subtleties.